 - Billing procedures

 Of course, while a comprehensive curriculum is important, your learning experience (and acquired skills) will be heavily influenced by who is delivering the program.
 Be sure to ask about the professional expertise and teaching experience of the instructors at each college you're considering.
-Ten or more years of experience in varying legal assistant positions, plus several years of teaching experience, is a good baseline for comparison.
+Several years of experience in varying legal assistant positions, plus some teaching experience, is a good baseline for comparison.

 2. Credibility: High Graduate Employment Rates

 Another good way to evaluate the quality of the legal assistant curriculum (and instructor) is by asking for each school's graduate employment rates.
-This term refers to the percentage of program graduates who are now working as legal assistants after completing training.
+This term refers to the percentage of graduates who are now working in their field after completing training.
 Since the goal is to secure work in your field quickly after graduation, this information should be a key factor in your decision-making process.

 Graduate employment rates should be easily found on the college website; but if not, ask for this number during the inquiry process.